This post contains affiliate links. Please see our disclosure policy.

 • Once the dough has doubled, tip it out onto the counter top.
 Divide the dough into equal pieces.
 You'll need to use a set of scales to get them exactly weighted – or you do it by sight if you prefer.
 For this recipe I did 11 rolls at 86g each.
 If you want 12 rolls, you'd need to make them 78g.

-• Bake your rolls at 180C/350F for around 30 minutes or until they are golden brown.
+• Spray the top of the sourdough discard rolls with water and bake them at 180ºC/350ºF for around 30 minutes or until they are golden brown.

-• Remove from the oven and while they're still in the skillet, use a pastry brush to slather them in melted butter.
+• Remove from the oven and while they're still in the skillet, use a pastry brush to brush them in melted butter.
+Once the butter has soaked in, remove them from the skillet and allow to cool on a wire rack.

 Notes